 Sisters on Mission

 ~ Sister Mary Frances Kluss, LPN, Lewiston, Idaho

 ~ Sister Elisa Martinez, Directress of Programs, Soledad Enrichment Agency, Los Angeles, California

 ~ Sister Margie Schmidt, Director of Pastoral Care, St. Joseph’s Regional Medical Center, Lewiston, Idaho

 ~ Sister Betty Schumacher, Pastoral Associate, St. Jude’s Parish, Redmond, Washington

-~ Sister Esther Velasquez, Administrative Assistant, St. Joseph Family Center and Volunteer, Southside Food Bank, Spokane
+~ Sister Esther Velasquez, Caregiver and Volunteer, Southside Food Bank, Spokane

 St. Benedict and St. Gertrude